mmmmmob/me.theppitak/README.md

 bun run dev
 ```

-Open your browser and visit `http://localhost:5173` to see your portfolio.
+Open your browser and visit `http://localhost:5173` or the address as shown in your terminal to see your portfolio.

+### Spotify Now Playing Bar

+Refer to the `.env.example` file to learn how to obtain your credential tokens from the Spotify Developer website.
+Use these tokens in production by creating a `.env.local` file in your folder.
+Remember to set the actual environment variables on your deployment platform.

+You can opt-out of this feature by removing the `<NowPlaying/>` component from `App.jsx`.

 ## Technologies Used

-- **Frontend**: React, Tailwind CSS
+- **Frontend**: React, Tailwind CSS, daisyUI and react-icons
 - **Bundler**: Vite
 - **Package Manager**: Bun